iRGBit/indexhelper/README.md

 # indexhelper

-It was the year 2015 and still computers were maily used by humans to chit chat, make selfies and create Power Point presentations.
-Yet, the power of automation has not been fully exploited yet and there's still highly educated people wasting their time copy and pasting words around in their aacademic texts.
+It was the year 2015 and still computers were mainly used by humans to chit chat, make selfies and create Power Point presentations.
+Yet, the power of automation has not been fully exploited yet and there's still highly educated people wasting their time copying and pasting words around in their academic texts.

 **Indexing should be easy and fun!**

-This Python script is intended to eat all your written words and spit out the most common unique words in your text minus common English language wwords.
+This Python script is intended to eat all your written words and spit out the most common unique words in your text minus common English language words.
 Alphabetically.

 **That almost sounds like an index, doesn't it?**